 For a more detailed guide on how to turn your presentation into a video see here.

 In most cases exporting the PowerPoint video as SD or HD is sufficient and will reduce the file size compared to the higher resolution options.

 You may prefer simply to use your own laptop and connect it to the projector/display in the venue.
 Remember that in this case it will be using the inbuilt microphone (and camera) on your laptop, rather than those in the venue and to check your storage space regularly.

 You can record imagery from a document camera to your USB stick using screen recording software such as that available on PowerPoint (see above).

 Some venues have an IPEVO Document camera (also referred to as a visualiser).
 Please see video below for further details.

-For details on how to use the IPEVO app and camera with your chosen online teaching tool (Collaborate, Zoom, Teams) see this page.
+For details on how to use the IPEVO app and camera with your chosen online teaching tool (Zoom or Teams) see this page.